 Dates: December 2006 - February 2007

-Brief: to build a set of template pages for the new Buy Kiwi Made website, utilising existing HTML pags from the MED website (which Shift had built a couple of years before).
+Brief: to build a set of template pages for the new Buy Kiwi Made website, using existing HTML pages from the MED website (which Shift had built a couple of years before).

-Following a new design from Shift, the existing HTML pages would be re-skinned by changing the CSS to create the Buy Kiwi Made site.
-The templates would then be handed back to the MED in-house CMS team for re-integration into their content management system.
+Following a new design from Shift, I re-skinned the existing HTML pages by changing the CSS to create the Buy Kiwi Made site.
+I then handed back the templates to the MED in-house CMS team for re-integration into their content management system.

 My responsibilities included: